rackerlabs/design-system/_docs/style/text-conventions/alert-messages.md

 The following types are messages are the most common:

 - **Error**: Use error messages to inform users that a problem in the system or application occurred.
 Users or systems cannot continue their tasks until the problem is resolved.
-  - Example: `The file could not be found.`.
+  - Example: `The file could not be found.`
 - **Warning**: Use warning messages to alert users about a condition that might cause problems in the future.
 The user can generally continue with their tasks, but those tasks might not be completed in a way that is expected.
   - Example: `The service could not open all documents.
-Some documents were skipped.`.
+Some documents were skipped.`
 - **Information**: Use information messages to provide information about normal conditions and operations.
-  - Example: `Updates are being processed.`.
+  - Example: `Updates are being processed.`
 - **Confirmation**: Use confirmation messages to ask users to verify an action that the users or sometimes the system initiated.
 Also, use confirmation prompts to ask users for additional information to complete a step or to ask whether to save information for future use.
-  - Example: `Do you want to close this document without saving your changes?`.
+  - Example: `Do you want to close this document without saving your changes?`
 - **Success**: Use success messages to tell users that an action successfully completed.
-  - Example: `Server successfully deleted.`.
+  - Example: `Server successfully deleted.`

 {% endcolumn %}